zeatful/liquibase/README.md

     <changeSet id="2" dbms="oracle" author="efoster">
 ```

-* Context - allow you to set a context in which the changeset should run, for instance they can reflect environments, so you could target a changeset to only run locally or in a managed environment
+* Contexts - allow you to set a context in which the changeset should run, for instance they can reflect environments, so you could target a changeset to only run locally or in a managed environment
     * They also allow you to specify logic on the changeset to trigger whether they should be executed during runtime

 ```xml